pat310/quick-pivot/README.md

 Or multiple columns and a row category:<br>
 ![example pivot 3](/screenshots/ss4.png)

-Or any other combination of rows and/or columns
+Or any combination of rows and/or columns

 ## Example use
 Install with npm: